Skip to content

 Postal Scale

 If you are like most business owners, employee efficiency and cost reduction is at the top of your list of priorities.
-You likely pay close attention to things like increasing office efficiency and minimizing the amount of time your employees waste chatting and browsing the internet.
-However, when is the last time you paid much attention to your monthly postal costs?
-Have you recently analyzed the amount of time and the payroll costs associated with taking a package down to the post office and waiting in line?
-There is a more efficient and inexpensive way to take care of your postal needs, and all you need to realize these benefits is a simple postal scale.
+You likely pay close attention to things like increasing office efficiency and minimizing your employees’ time chatting and browsing the internet.
+However, when was the last time you paid much attention to your monthly postal costs?
+Have you recently analyzed the time and the payroll costs associated with taking a package to the post office and waiting in line?

 What is a Postal Scale?

 A postal scale is an extremely sensitive scale designed to weigh pieces of mail and parcels to determine the postage rate for an item.
-Most large companies have a postal scale in their office because it makes shipping a much easier process and saves thousands of dollars in excess postage costs, wasted man hours, and trips to the local Post Office—where waits frequently exceed one hour.
+Most large companies have a postal scale in their office because it makes shipping much easier and saves thousands of dollars in excess postage costs, wasted man hours, and trips to the local Post Office—where waits frequently exceed one hour.
 If the idea of a postal scale interests you, read ahead to learn about the two types of postal scales and the benefits that a postal scale can provide to your business.

 Mechanical Postal Scales

-While mechanical scales are reasonably priced and very easy to use, there are a couple of significant drawbacks in comparison to digital scales, which are discussed below.
+While mechanical scales are reasonably priced and very easy to use, there are a couple of significant drawbacks compared to digital scales, which are discussed below.
 Mechanical scales use a set of springs to determine the weight of a package and these springs can stretch out over time, leading to inaccurate readings from your scale.
 This is why it is vitally important that you measure the accuracy of your postage scale at least once a month or, if heavily used, once a week.

 Digital Postal Scales

-In comparison to mechanical postal scales, digital scales offer the ability to easily calibrate the accuracy of your scale, without having to physically replace worn-out parts like the springs of a mechanical scale.
+In comparison to mechanical postal scales, digital scales offer the ability to easily calibrate the accuracy of your scale without having to physically replace worn-out parts like the springs of a mechanical scale.
 Digital scales also remain accurate for a much longer period of time than mechanical scales, meaning that you won’t have to worry about replacing your equipment just months after purchasing it.

 What Are the Benefits of Owning a Postal Scale?

-There are several benefits associated with owning a postal scale, one of which is the potential to save your business thousands of dollars over time.
-For instance, overpaying for postage is a frequent problem associated with shipping packages.
-Oftentimes, it is easier to pay for too much postage on a package to ensure that it is properly delivered, rather than underpaying for a package and receiving a returned parcel a week later.
+For instance, overpaying for postage is a frequent problem with shipping packages.
+Often, it is easier to pay for too much postage on a box to ensure that it is properly delivered rather than underpaying for a package and receiving a returned parcel a week later.